 And the "à la Florentine," well that's pretty much an Italian way of saying it's Matzo Brei recipe with spinach.

-Enter fresh spinach and sweet caramelized onions!
-This Matzo Brei recipe is unique and beautiful!
+This recipe is unique and beautiful!

-Enjoy this Matzo Brei recipe with Spinach for Passover — or, anytime!
+Enjoy this Matzo Brei recipe with Spinach for Passover -- or, anytime!

 - olive oil for the pan

-- 1 cup red onion, thinly slicd
+- 1 cup red onion, thinly sliced

 - 1 teaspoon garlic, minced